MicroBeaut/MicroBeaut/README.md

 ## Falling (Falling Edge)

-Set Output on the falling edge of Input.
+Set readStatus on the falling edge of Input.

 ### `Syntax:`